mageplaza/magento-2-image-optimizer/README.md

 **Q: How is the quality of the image after optimizing?**

-A: Using Image Optimizer, you will have two options, which are Lossless and Custom.
+A: Using Magento 2 Image Optimizer, you will have two options, which are Lossless and Custom.
 Choosing Lossless, you can reduce the size of the image while still retaining the quality of that image.
 On the contrary, you can define the quality percent of optimized images with the Custom option.
 However, please keep in mind that small file size equal with worse image quality.

 ## 3. How to install Image Optimizer extension for Magento 2